Ellen Ernst Kossek: Experience

 Prior to becoming a chaired professor at Purdue, she was awarded the rank of University Distinguished Professor at Michigan State University.
-She has been a visiting scholar at Kings' College London, Harvard Business School, the University of Adelaide, Australia, and the University of Michigan's Institute of Social Research, University of Warwick, and Center for Education of Women (awarded a Jean Campbell Fellowship).
+She has been a visiting scholar at King's College London, Harvard Business School, the University of Adelaide, Australia, and the University of Michigan's Institute of Social Research, University of Warwick, and Center for Education of Women (awarded a Jean Campbell Fellowship).
 She has worked for global companies in international and strategic human resource management and workforce diversity in Asia, Europe and the U.S. for Hitachi, IBM, Deere & Co. & GTE.
 She works globally to advance knowledge on gender and diversity, employment practices to support work, family and personal life, flexibility and the development of leader and positive workplace cultures to support well-being and productivity.

 Her research has won awards including the Rosabeth Moss Kanter award for research excellence, the Families and Work Institutes' Work-Life Legacy award for helping to build or advance the work-life movement and the Academy of Management's Gender and Diversity Division's Sage Scholarly achievement award for advancing understanding of gender and diversity in organizations.
-She was the first elected president of the Work-Family Researchers Network, a founding member of the Work Family Health Network and elected a Fellow in the American Psychological Association and the Society for Industrial and Organizational Psychology.
-And the Academy of Management.She has won grants from the Alfred P. Sloan Foundation, the Russell Sage Foundation, the National Science Foundation, and the U.S. National Institutes of Health to study linkages between workplace flexibility and productivity and well-being for U.S. Employees across many jobs and industries.
+In 2023, Purdue University awarded her the Title IX Distinguished Service award for her advancement of gender equity in education.
+She was the first elected president of the Work-Family Researchers Network, a founding member of the Work Family Health Network and elected a Fellow in the American Psychological Association and the Society for Industrial and Organizational Psychology, and the Academy of Management.
+In 2023, Dr. Kossek was appointed to the National Academies of Sciences as an Expert on the Committee on Polices and Practices for Family caregivers working in Science, Engineering, and Medicine.
+She has won grants from the Alfred P. Sloan Foundation, the Russell Sage Foundation, the National Science Foundation, and the U.S. National Institutes of Health to study linkages between workplace flexibility and productivity and well-being for U.S. Employees across many jobs and industries.
 She was elected to serve on the Academy of Management's Board of Governors, and Chair, of the Gender & Diversity in Organizations Division.
 She has won distinguished faculty teaching awards for multiple years at Purdue.
 She has been invited to give keynote speeches to managers, scholars, students and policymakers in over a dozen countries.
+She has written reports on workplace flexibility for SHRM, the inspector general of the U.S. Postal Service and a thought paper on work-life strategies for a U.S. Office of Personnel Management conference.
 She was founding co-editor of the Sloan Work Family Network's Work and Family Encyclopedia, and served on an Alfred P. Sloan Foundation sponsored Teaching Advisory Board and Task Forces on Web-Based Collaborative learning and Workplace Flexibility.
 She also serves or has served on the Executive Advisory Boards of a Work and Family and the IESE's 5th annual International Conference of Work & Family in Spain, and the State of Michigan YMCA Camp Arbutus Hayo-Went-Ha.